jmmarzolino/Convergence/README.md

 #### prep.sh
 move the files from their SEQ_RUN storage into the project data directory and unzip them

+#### fq.seq.sh
+count the number of reads in each unzipped fastq file
+  in future, would like to add lines to add reads together per population and per sequencing lane (for now done manually)

 #### fastq_qc.sh
 generate fastqc (quality) data from the raw fastq files, store them in the fastqc directory

 #### trim.sh
 trim the reads based on length, quality, sliding window &etc.

+#### trim.seqs.sh
+count the number of reads in each trimmed file
+  in future, should add code to print retained reads (print reads in trimmed files, intake fq.seq.sh reads, and divide to produce percent retained reads)

 #### trim_qc.sh
 generate fastqc data from trimmed fastq files, stored in subdirectory of fastqc dir